GIS Projects

 Columbia Pacific Adventure Map

 2001: Development of a fun kind of map that takes liberty with local knowledge, place names and historical events.
+This map won the peoples choice award at the local GIS users group map contest.

 Oregon Coast Map

-2000-2001: Development of a 1:250,000 scale Oregon Coast Map, which contains more than 500 data sets from a number of Oregon State and Federal agencies.
+2000-2001: Development of a 1:250,000 scale Oregon Coast Map, which contains more than 500 data sets from a number of State of Oregon and Federal agencies.

 Foundation Engineering, Map of 1880's Surface Hydrography of Portland